algenia/LeetCode/README.md

-Codeforces problems & solutions in Kotlin
+LeetCode problems & solutions in Kotlin